Proprioception: Impairment

+Temporary impairment affects athletes with conditions known colloquially as the 'yips' or 'twisties' or loss of 'air awareness' in the case of gymnasts.

 Proprioceptive feedback is also linked to motor deficits in Parkinson's disease and cerebral palsy.
 People with cerebral palsy often suffer from spasticity due to hyperreflexia.
 A common clinical test of spasticity is the pendulum test, in which the subject remains seated and the relaxed leg is dropped from horizontal.
 In individuals with spasticity, the leg comes to rest much more quickly due to increased reflexive muscle contraction.

 Computational models have shown that results from pendulum tests in children with spastic cerebral palsy are explained by increased muscle tone, short-range stiffness, and increased stretch reflex responses due to increased muscle force feedback.
 Pendulum test results are also dependent on prior motion, indicating that muscle spindle feedback is a large component of spastic movement due to the history-dependent behavior of muscle spindles.
 Increased proprioceptive feedback has also explained properties of gait in children with spastic cerebral palsy.

 In addition to functional impairments, proprioceptive deficits are linked to compensatory adaptations in the central nervous system.
 In the study on people with amputations mentioned previously, those with a lower degree of proprioception showed stronger connectivity between their visual and motor cortices, which is interpreted as a greater reliance on visual feedback to coordinate movement.
 Those with higher degrees of proprioception also showed higher connectivity between brain regions associated with sensorimotor feedback and sensory integration.